nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 This feature is enabled by the following classes in particular:

-- `UnlinkXYZCommand` - The command that unlinks a crew from a flight
+- `UnlinkXYZtoFlightCommand` - The command that unlinks a crew from a flight
-- `UnlinkXYZCommandFactory` - The factory class that creates an {@code UnlinkCrewCommand}
+- `XYZFlightLinkCommandFactory` - The factory class that creates an `UnlinkXYZtoFlightCommand`
 - `Link` - The class defining a link to a target
 - `Flight` - The class defining a flight object in Wingman